 It’s my second visit to Zion National Park: I have a day here, after enjoying the jaw-dropping scenery at Bryce Canyon.
-Leaving Bryce in the late afternoon, I’ve got just enough time for a short walk on the way to Springdale, where I’m staying overnight.
+Leaving Bryce in the late afternoon, I’ve got just enough time for the short hike to the Zion Canyon Overlook on the way to Springdale, where I’m staying overnight.
 I’ve got an early start on the following day for the West Rim walk.

 Coming from the east, I need to cross the national park via the Zion-Mount Carmel Highway.
 Completed in 1930, it’s an impressive ten-mile stretch of road as it winds past and through rock formation in the park.
 Near the middle are two tunnels carved through the rock.
 The second one is 1.1 miles long, with a number of windows along it’s length providing a glimpse of the valley below.
 Just before the second tunnel is a steep track down from the carpark into Pine Creek, a narrow slot canyon.
 I explore the first hundred metres or so, before there’s a steep drop.
 This is the first of six rappels in a strenuous but fairly short canyoneering route.

 On the opposite of the road to Pine Creek is the start of the Zion Canyon Overlook trail.
 The trail heads up a series of stone stairs, rising quickly above the Zion-Mount Carmel Highway and the start of the second and longest tunnel.